-Palms aren't indigenous to Britain, but we do have a lot of them on the South-West peninsular as the climate is sub-tropical, having come from those intrepid Victorians who brought seeds and plants back from their travels abroad.
-Palms thrive here and are very much a part of our townscape.
+Palms aren't indigenous to Britain, but we do have a lot of them on the South-West peninsular, thanks to those intrepid explorers who brought seeds and plants back from their travels abroad.
+The climate is sub-tropical, therefore palms thrive here and are very much a part of our coastal and town scapes now.

 Below, looking through the branches.

 Another original remain is this delightful wall, below (photo taken on a further visit the following Spring).
 As well as for enjoyment, the gardens would have provided for the household too, and this type of wall may have been used for training fruit trees against; probably plum or even peach.
 It may also have been used for keeping the kitchen gardens separate from, and out of sight of, those walking in the garden for pleasure.
 That's just my own conjecture however, and it may have been merely for creating garden 'rooms' so that not all of the garden is revealed at once.

 And finally, a look across the lawn with the wintry shadows of the trees.
 An altogether enjoyable visit.
 As well as a place to walk, sit and enjoy, it's also one of the venues used during the Sidmouth Folk Week and other events.
 Personally, I love it quiet like this, but it must be fun with outdoor music and dancing too...something to remember in the Summer, when I might make a point of coming along during the festivities!

 More photos can be seen in the Photo Gallery album, along with these.